Peter Califano Testifies on Bankruptcy Venue Reform Before the House Judiciary Committee

 About Cooper, White & Cooper LLP

-Cooper, White & Cooper LLP, a fifty-attorney firm with offices in San Francisco and Walnut Creek, was established in 1896.
+Cooper, White & Cooper LLP, established in 1896, has offices in San Francisco and Walnut Creek, California.
 It is best known for its litigation and transactional skills in connection with representation of clients in the areas of business, corporate, employment, media, telecommunications, home building, finance, public utilities, and real estate law.